iwarui722/ip-week2/README.md

 ## Prerequisites
 The software to install to run the code:
 - chrome or moxilla .
-- visual studio , atom .
+- visual studio or atom .

 ## Installing
 - Instal visual studio : https://code.visualstudio.com/download .